 The hotel room was quiet, large, and comfortable.
 In the evening we went to the town and had diner at the Ali Baba restaurant that specializes in cous-cous.
 The proprietor, a large, bearded, dark skinned man, was very jolly and expansive.
 This was in contrast to our experience with Tunisian waiters up to now.
 They all seem to wear a very somber and sad expression.
 Our fare: brik, an egg appetizer, and lamb cous-cous which was delicious, the best I ever had.
 Too bad that the establishment is “unlicensed” and we could not have a beer or wine to go along with this wonderful food.
 I had a second portion of cous-cous as I was very hungry after such a long and tiring day.

 This morning, we left the hotel by 7 AM because we anticipated a long drive back to Monastir and Thetis.
 We have to return the car by tomorrow.
 As we were low on cash and fuel, we looked for an ATM but none were to be found in Douz and none of the banks had opened yet.
 We drove 100 km through the desert to the town of Tozeur.
 The drive was at first through the sand desert with, very sparse vegetation; this later gave way to the most desolate salt mud, a perfectly flat and lifeless landscape, the Chott El Jerid.
 It could had been in another planet.
 As we emerged from this no-man’s land we stopped at a café near the small town of Jelma.
-To our astonishment there was sign for Nescafe in Greek!
+To our astonishment there was a sign for Nescafe in Greek!
 Tozeur seems a very pleasant town and we wished that we could had spent more time there.
 We just stopped long enough to get some cash from an ATM machine and then re-fill the tank of the car at a gas station.

 We continued our drive past the town of Gafsa to Kairouan the holiest city of Tunisia and the reputed 4th holiest city of the whole Moslem world.
 Here again we were confronted with a confusion of unmarked streets.
 Street signs are not too popular in Tunisia.
 We could not establish a correspondence between the city plan in our books and the reality confronting us.
 As we scrambled through the thick traffic to get our bearing, a teenage youth on a motor scooter came to our rescue.
 He told us in passable English that if we wanted to get to the Grand Mosque we should follow him.
 We turned to the right, then to the left, the right, and to the left again in a bewildering maze of narrow streets full of traffic.
 We were lost before but now we were hopelessly lost and totally dependent on the youth.
 We went past a city gate into the medina (market place) and he indicated to us to park at a conveniently empty spot, the only empty spot in sight.

 We got out of the car and were about to thank the youth when a bearded young man materialized and was introduced to us as the youth’s English teacher.
 While talking to the “teacher” the original youth disappeared.
 The “teacher” did indeed speak very good English.
 He said that he was a 4th year student of English literature at the university here and that he had traveled in both England and Greece.
-He welcomed the opportunity to show us around the “holy city” because he could not only practice his English but because he is deeply religious and he wants us the foreigners to experience the traditional Moslem hospitality.
-He also wants to reciprocate the selfless hospitality that he found everywhere he went in Greece.
+He welcomed the opportunity to show us around the “holy city” because he could not only practice his English but because he is deeply religious and he wanted, us the foreigners, to experience the traditional Moslem hospitality.
+He also wanted to reciprocate the selfless hospitality that he found everywhere he went in Greece.
 We wandered together around the medina talking about American literature, Islam, and Christianity while he pointed out Mosques, religious schools etc. Unfortunately they were all closed and we could not enter.
 He took us to the holy spring, the Bir Barouta, where holy water (costs 1 TD to drink) is pumped by a camel.
 It is believed that if you drink the water, which originates from Mecca, you will come back again to Kairouan.

 He then led us to a roof on top of a carpet store (this did make us suspicious about our devout student) where we could see a bird’s eye view of the medina and the Mosques.
 Then, despite our strong reluctance, he got us into the store so that “we can appreciate the splendors of the old weaving traditions of Kairouan”.
 Tea was offered and although we did make strong representations that we were not interested in buying any rugs, a great show of the shop’s wares was put on for our benefit.
 The English student/teacher conveniently excused himself, due to a “call of nature,” and disappeared.
 In his absence the proprietor put on a very sleek and persistent sales pitch which wore down Alice’s resolve.
 He did, I must admit, show us a very handsome rug at a reasonable price.
 Out came the Visa card and for a charge of 400 TD (~$285) it became our newest possession.
 It was wrapped in a neat package in no time.
 The proprietor threw in a tiny “camel” rug as a gift after he asked us to give a 20 TD tip to the “boys” (the 3 men who rolled and unrolled the rugs he showed us).
 We, armed with the package, walked out into the daylight and were about to enter the car, which by a pure coincidence was parked right in front of the carpet store, when our devout student-guide made his appearance, after communing with nature for the past 45 minutes.
 He congratulated us on our wise purchase and after saying how poor students are in today’s Tunisia he asked no less than another 20 TD for his labors.
 I gave him 10 but I felt as if I had just been raped.
 “Moslem Hospitality” my foot!